coffee-clang/cup/README.md

 cup install compiler gcc@stable
 ```

-The command resolves the requested release through the manifest, downloads the matching package asset, extracts it into a temporary staging directory, validates the package layout, commits it into the local `.cup` tree and records it in the local state file.
+The command validates the requested component and tool, resolves the symbolic release through the manifest, downloads the selected archive, extracts it into a temporary staging directory, validates the package metadata, commits the package into `~/.cup/components`, and records the installation in `~/.cup/state.txt`.

-The current implementation supports:
+The current registry accepts these component/tool pairs:

 ```text
 compiler/gcc